KStateMachine/kstatemachine/README.md

 _The library is currently in a development phase.
 You are welcome to propose useful features._

-Building blocks (main classes) of this library:
+Building blocks (main interfaces) of the library:

 * `StateMachine` - is a collection of states and transitions between them, processes events when started;
 * `State` - states where state machine can go to;